NMReDATAInitiative/NMReDATAInitiative.github.io/partners.md

 The NMReDATA Initiative was started in 2016 and coordinated until 2024 by Damien Jeannerat (then University of Geneva, Swizerland).
 It is now coordinated by Stefan Kuhn, University of Tartu, Estonia.

 The main communication medium is a mailing list (contact Stefan Kuhn for subscription).
 The partners of the Initiative are listed below.
-They showed interest in the NMReDATA Initiative and are susceptible to provide advice on the development of the format or related aspects such as database structure, etc. We also have a mailing list of “followers” of the Initiative, but not actively participating.
+They showed interest in the NMReDATA Initiative and are susceptible to provide advice on the development of the format or related aspects such as database structure, etc. We also have a mailing list of "followers" of the Initiative, but not actively participating.

 ## Individual members